We possess the expertise, skill set and passion needed to facilitate your optimal healing, growth and performance in work, life and play.

 Outside of work, Florence is always moving: either running on the track, swimming, biking or skiing.
 She also enjoys cooking, traveling and spending time with her friends and family.

-BScKin, MScPT, CAFCINatalie graduated from McMaster University in 2004 and has worked in many areas including private practice, community care and hospital-based rehabilitation.
-She has taken post-graduate courses in acupuncture, orthopaedics and women’s health and is currently in the final stages of her certification as a Fellow of the Canadian Academy of Manipulative Physiotherapists (FCAMPT).
+Natalie graduated from McMaster University in 2004 and has worked in many areas including private practice, community care and hospital-based rehabilitation.
+She has taken post-graduate courses in acupuncture and women’s health and completed her Advanced Orthopaedic and Manual Therapy Diploma at UBC, earning her standing as a Fellow of the Canadian Academy of Manipulative Physiotherapists (FCAMPT).

 In addition to being a clinician, Natalie is also an educator – instructing in the Master’s of Physical Therapy program at UBC as well as the Internationally Educated Physiotherapist Exam Preparation Program.